 What Happens When a Mutual Insurance Company Changes into a Stock Insurance Company

-Regardless of the ownership structure, life insurance companies tends to be a very stable, predictable, and profitable businesses for the most part.
+Regardless of the ownership structure, life insurance companies tend to be a very stable, predictable, and profitable businesses for the most part.
 To illustrate this, we are going to look at two stock charts below of stock insurers that once were mutual insurers.
 In fact, both of these charts are set on the “Max” time-frame, meaning the chart goes back to their inception on the New York Stock Exchange not to the beginning of their existence as a company.

 Since both of these insurers have been around for over 100 years, you would expect these charts to go back much further than the early 2000’s.
 That is because only the history after demutualizing will show up on a historical stock chart.
 (Demutualization is the process of transforming a private mutual company into a public stock company.)

 See how these stock insurance companies steadily climb from the moment they demutualized until the recession of 2008.
-Afterward they both start climbing again toward new highs nearly a decade later.
+Afterward, they both start climbing again toward new highs nearly a decade later.

 We’ve seen this same pattern time and time again with other mutual insurers who elect to legally transform themselves into stock companies.
 Let’s just say that prior to the demutualization process, the only way to “get a piece of this rock” was to buy one of the company’s whole life policies.
 However, once this company demutualized, anyone off the street could immediately become part owner of this company by buying shares of their stock on the New York Stock Exchange regardless of whether they are a policyholder or not.